MoulberryAOS/priceAnalyzer/README.md

 ## Support

-If you need assistance installing or using the mod, feel free to join the [discord](https://discord.gg/moulberry) and ask for help in [#neu-support](discord://discord.com/channels/516977525906341928/714332750156660756)
+If you need assistance installing or using the mod, feel free to join the [discord](https://discord.gg/moulberry) and ask for help in [#pAz-support](discord://discord.com/channels/516977525906341928/714332750156660756)

 ## Contributing

-If you would like to contribute to the project, look at our [contribution guide](CONTRIBUTING.md) for more information how to install NEU for development purposes.
+If you would like to contribute to the project, look at our [contribution guide](CONTRIBUTING.md) for more information how to install pAz for development purposes.

 ## Security